 Naturally getting out for the day and hiking is a top FREE activity in most locations around the world.
 However, in Vegas, this presents two big issues.

 One is the Weather.
 In the Summer temperatures get unthinkably high.
 105°F (40°C) during the day (and not much less at night), this makes hiking, at best unpleasant, at worst dangerous!
 We really do not recommend hiking out in the desert during the summer at all.
 The Flipside of this is during the winter some of the higher grounds around Vegas are actually inaccessible due to snow!

 The other issue is the best hiking locations, Red Rock Canyon, Lake Mead Recreation Area, and The Valley of fire all have entry fees.
 This makes them not a FREE activity!
 We tend to have an America the Beautiful Pass active at all times so they feel like free activities but if you are paying separately $40 a time is not free!

-A little closer to Vegas is the Clark County Wetlands Park.
+A little closer to Vegas is Clark County Wetlands Park.
 Featuring lots of flat trails around something Las Vegas often lacks, Water.
 This means there is plenty of wildlife, another thing lacking in the desert.
 Expect to see Duck, Birds, Roadrunners, and even coyotes around the Water Holes.
-This is nice easy hiking nothing challenging so good for all ability.
+This is nice easy hiking nothing challenging so good for all abilities.